-An overview of the animals you may see in the Channel Islands National Park.
+An overview of some of the animals you may see in the Channel Islands National Park.

-The Channel Islands are home to an incredible biodiversity.
-Often referred to as the Galapagos of North America because of the number of different animals found there, the Channel Islands support over 100 endemic species, or species found nowhere else on the planet.
+The Channel Islands are home to incredible biodiversity.
+Often referred to as the Galapagos of North America because of the number of different animals found there, the Channel Islands support over 100 endemic species (or species found nowhere else on the planet).

-Here are just a few of the amazing creatures you might find in the Channel Islands National Park:
+Here are just a few of the amazing creatures you might find at Channel Islands National Park:

 The island fox is a small fox (only about four pounds), native to six of the eight Channel Islands of California.
 There are six subspecies, each unique to the island it lives on, such as the Santa Cruz Island Fox (above).
 Island foxes are generally docile, and often bold when accustomed to humans.
 They’ll even hop on the picnic table in hopes of stealing your lunch!